 The 2019 Volkswagen Jetta is not built to thrill.
 It is competent and comfortable, but far short of engaging.
 We rate it a 5 out of 10, a perfectly average score for a vehicle as light on minuses as it is on pluses (read more about how we rate cars).

 Rivals like the Honda Civic and Mazda 3 have more personality than the staid Jetta.

 Base versions of the 2019 Jetta use a 1.4-liter turbo-4 that puts out a humble 147 hp and 184 lb-ft of torque.
 The turbo engine builds what power it has quickly and quietly, and it pairs well with the 8-speed automatic transmission fitted to most Jettas that leave VW’s Puebla, Mexico, assembly plant.
 The Jetta GLI features a 2.0-liter turbo-4 rated at 228 hp that's cribbed from the Golf GTI.
-We haven't driven one yet, but we have high hopes given how spirited the Golf GTI is.

 A 6-speed manual is standard on the Jetta S and it’s worth seeking out for its crisp shift action and light, easy clutch.